DeveloperAlly/DeveloperAlly/README.md

 I’m currently working as a Developer Advocate for IBM where I focus on building out the APAC IBM Developer community through technical workshops and blogs, hackathons, client and partner engagements, appearances at conferences and other engagements

+In my free time, you’ll find me learning french (Je m'intéresse beaucoup à la langue et à la culture françaises), out getting some well needed exercise or exploring some new tech (with some good tunes) !

  ---